Course description and objectives

 Homework: There will be three (3) homework assignments representing a mix of mathematical work and computational data analysis.
 Students are expected to turn in their source code for the computational exercises.

-Examinations: Final project presentation — complete analysis of a real network.
-In place of a midterm exam, there will be an intermediate presentation to check your progress and provide feedback.
+Examinations: The final exam will be a complete study of a real network, from data collection to network analysis.
+In place of a midterm exam, there will be an intermediate presentation to check your progress on this project and provide feedback.

 We are surrounded by systems that are hopelessly complex, from the society, a collection of seven billion individuals, to communications systems, integrating billions of devices, from computers to cell phones.
 Our very existence is rooted in the ability of thousands of genes to work together in a seamless fashion; our thoughts, reasoning, and our ability to comprehend the world surrounding us is hidden in the coherent activity of billions of neurons in our brain.View slidesHandoutHandoutHomework 2

 Networks and graphs: In its simplest form, a network is a set of nodes connected by links.
 A graph, however, is a set of vertices connected by edges?
 Do you sense the difference?
 Well, regarding the common usage of these terms, there is none: graph and networks these days are used interchangeably, and so do terms of nodes and vertices and links and edges.View slidesHandoutHandoutHomework 2

 The first basic question we need to answer is the following: if you are given a network, how do you think of it?
 How do you model it?
 How do you describe them analytically?
 This is a particularly difficult question, particularly given the diversity of the networks we are facing in this discipline.
 Most important, it is difficult to understand how the position of the links are decided in a given networks—each network may have a different role for that.View slidesHandoutHandoutHomework 2